huj3/TEST/QSTART.rst

    Feel free to raise an issue at the `issue page <https://github.com/Nextomics/NextDenovo/issues/new/choose>`_.
 They would also be helpful to other users.

-   .. important:: Please ask questions on the issue page if possible.
+   .. important:: Please ask questions on the issue page first.
 They are also helpful to other users and avoid answering the same questions again and again.
 -  **CONTACT**

    For additional help, please send an email to huj\_at\_grandomics\_dot\_com.